eurekaclinical/i2b2-send-patient-set-plugin/README.md

 3) In `cell_config_data.js`, find the 'config' map and the 'category' key.
 Change the last value of the 'category' array to be `$CUSTOM_PLUGIN_DIR`.

-4) Copy the entire PatientDataExport directory and its contents into the directory created in step 2, `$CUSTOM_PLUGIN_DIR`.
+4) Copy the entire directory and its contents into the directory created in step 2, `$CUSTOM_PLUGIN_DIR`.

-5) IMPORTANT: In PatientDataExport_ctrlr.js, change the value of `i2b2.PatientDataExort.SERVICE_URL`
+5) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.SERVICE_URL`
+variable to the URL of the Eureka!
+Clinical i2b2 Integration webapp.

+6) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.EUREKA_SERVICES_URL`
+variable to the URL of Eureka Webapp.

+7) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.RECEIVER_DISPLAY_NAME`
+variable to the display name of where to send patient set.

+8) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.RECEIVER_SEND_URL`
-variable to the location of the i2b2 Export Service's REST methods that the plugin needs to call.
+variable to URL of the receiving service that implements the Eureka!
+Clinical patient set REST API.

-6) Modify `$I2B2_ROOT/js-i2b2/i2b2_loader.js` to add the plugin to the list of plugins.
+7) Modify `$I2B2_ROOT/js-i2b2/i2b2_loader.js` to add the plugin to the list of plugins.
 Add the following JavaScript map to the `i2b2.hive.tempCellsList` array:
 ```
- { code: "PatientDataExport",
+ { code: "PatientSetSender",
     forceLoading: true,
     forceConfigMsg: { params: [] },
     forceDir: "cells/plugins/$CUSTOM_PLUGIN_DIR"